ucnl/ucnl.github.io/documentation/EN/RedWAVE/RedWAVE_DataBrief_en.md

 connection of standard GNSS receivers (RMC and GGA messages).

 ## Tasks to be solved
-* Simultaneous determination of 3D geographical position by an unlimited number of underwater objects (divers, ROV, AUV, etc.);
+* Simultaneous estimation of 3D geographical position by an unlimited number of underwater objects (divers, ROV, AUV, etc.);
 * Recording tracks of divers moving;
 * Pre-loading waypoints, navigation to loaded points, saving (marking) the current position of the diver;